m4c0/be-cpu/README.md

 The absence of reset follows the same idea used in BM - the reset can be done by enabling the output and leaving the bus grounded.

 Currently, this is not tested yet.
+The BM will be used as "test bench" for some ideas, like removing the ULN2803 or changing the flip-flop IC.